Professional Reviews

 Some of FamiSafe’s features are excellent.
 The screen time controls are pretty good, the location tracking and geofencing features are among the best on the market, and the driving monitoring is a unique extra that gives you peace of mind when your child starts driving.

 However, there are several things I dislike about FamiSafe.
-The web filter doesn’t always block inappropriate sites or terms, the screen time limits can easily be bypassed on Chromebook, the app monitoring feature claims it can monitor apps like TikTok and YouTube, but it didn’t work during my testing, and the activity reports are pretty basic.
+The web filter doesn’t always block inappropriate sites or search terms, and kids can easily bypass Chromebook screen time limits.
+The app monitoring feature claims it can monitor apps like TikTok and YouTube, but it didn’t work during my testing, and the activity reports are pretty basic.

 🖥️ Web & App Filtering